Félix Wazekwa: 1998–2004: from Bonjour Monsieur to Et Après...

 That year, tensions arose between rival Congolese musical camps when, in July, two members of Koffi's band Quartier Latin International, atalaku J. Kanka "CNN" and singer "Mamale", were barred from participating in Koffi's major concert at the Zénith de Paris on 14 July.
 Following their exclusion, the pair attempted to join Cultur'A Pays-Vie but received a lukewarm reception, as the band reportedly considered its lineup complete and hesitated to integrate members from a rival band.
 According to Le Phare, Wazekwa was wary of being drawn into a public feud with Koffi.
 Nevertheless, he later integrated Quartier Latin International's members Eric Tutsi and CNN into Cultur'A Pays-Vie.
-Around this period, he also faced a damaging rumor in Kinshasa's Matete commune, alleging that he had sacrificed a band member named Boss to gain fame.
-Denouncing the story as the fabrication of envious rivals, Wazekwa remarked, "Stones are only thrown at ripe fruit".
-While confirming he knew the people behind the rumor, he declined to identify them, emphasizing instead the emotional impact of Boss's death, describing him as "a boy I loved dearly".
+Around this period, he also faced a false rumor in Matete saying he had sacrificed a band member named Boss for fame.
+He denied this and said it was made up by envious rivals, stating that "Stones are only thrown at ripe fruit".
+He said he knew who spread the rumor but did not name them.